 At the other end of the scale, a wisdom tooth may have grown up through the gum and actually be standing up above the level of the neighbouring teeth.
 This means that there is LESS ROOT still in the jaw bone, so the tooth is not held in the bone very securely, and therefore more easily removed.

+4. Is the tooth sitting upright like the neighboring tooth, or is it angled or tilted?
 Obviously, the wisdom tooth will be easier to remove if it is upright rather than if it is tilted.

-In the picture here, you can make out the wisdom tooth on the right side, tilted over and jammed up against the next door tooth.
+In the picture above, you can make out the wisdom tooth on the right side, tilted over and jammed up against the next door tooth.
 And it has caused a cavity in the side of the neighboring tooth.
 Both teeth will have to be removed.